remix-run/remix/docs/discussion/hot-module-replacement.md

 ### Changing Hooks

-React Fast Refresh cannot track changes for a component when hooks are being added or removed from it, causing full reloads just for the next render.
+React Fast Refresh cannot track changes for a component when hooks are being added or removed from it, causing full reloads just for the remix render.
 After the hooks have been updated, changes should result in hot updates again.
 For example, if you add [`useLoaderData`][use-loader-data] to your component, you may lose state local to that component for that render.

 Additionally, if you are destructuring a hook's return value, React Fast Refresh will not be able to preserve state for the component if the destructured key is removed or renamed.
 For example: